MEDS12007 - Medical Sonography Clinical Unit 1

 Unit Synopsis

 This clinical unit will provide you with opportunities to apply and integrate theoretical and practical knowledge, skills and professional behaviour in the clinical environment, independently and under the supervision of qualified professionals.
-The practical focus in this unit includes the completion of an ultrasound scan to a beginner level of competence.
-You will learn to analyse images and solve problems.
-Behavioural aspects of professional practice are emphasised and you are expected to critically reflect on your own performance and exhibit a high level of safe patient care.
+The practical focus in this unit includes the completion of an ultrasound scan to ‘Novice’ – (student) Level 1 competence as described by the Professional Competency Framework for Sonographers adopted by the Australasian Sonographers Association and the Australian Sonographer Accreditation Register.
+You will learn to analyse images and solve problems, developing critical thinking and clinical reasoning skills.
+You will demonstrate reflective practice to expand your core knowledge and experience.
+You will also behave professionally using interpersonal skills relevant to sonographic practice in accordance with CQUniversity graduate attributes and Australian Sonographer Accreditation Registry accreditation requirements.
+You are expected to critically reflect on your own performance and exhibit a high level of safe patient care.
 Critical appraisal of performance will enable you to develop your own patient care, professional, technical and analytical skills in a work setting.

 Details